Gurgling Stomach and Diarrhea for a Week: 7 Causes & Treatments.

 Food intolerance is very common.
 Too many people have a reaction to certain foods in the form of stomach gurgling, diarrhea, bloating, and nausea.

 Food intolerance is different from food allergy.
 Food intolerance symptoms are usually purely digestive.
-While food allergy symptoms can manifest with more severe signs and have extra-intestinal symptoms such as skin hives, and respiratory symptoms.
+At the same time, food allergy symptoms can manifest with more severe signs and have extraintestinal symptoms such as skin hives and respiratory symptoms.

 The differences and the most common types of food intolerance and allergy are illustrated in the below table: